- Trendy visual design

 If you have a foot that is “normally” thick, then you should be fine.
 If your foot is on the “thinner” side, then you may not get enough adjustment out of the laces to make these shoes tight enough.
 Additionally, there really are not enough eyelets on each side of the tongue, which translates onto some side to side foot slide on cambered trails.

 The overall comfort of this shoe is really good, and they took no time to break in.
-The Fresh Foam midsole worked well in balancing the right amount of rebound with the right amount of cushion.
 The weight is on the heavier side, but this is not apparent when running in these shoes; they feel energetic and fast on the right type of trail.

 The heel cup provides a good deal of stability, especially when contrasted with the extra squishy EVA midsole.
 About the “tail” on the back of the shoe.
 What is its purpose?
 I really do not know.
 I tried to feel it as I ran to see if it provided float on sandier conditions, but it really did not have any perceivable benefit.
 My concern was that it would get caught on root or rocks during descents and trip me up.